 Ready to build your sales capacity model?

-A capacity model doesn’t just help you plan.
-It helps you explain—to the board, to the team, to investors—how your growth engine actually works.
+A sales capacity model doesn’t just help you plan.
+It helps you explain to the board, to the team, and to investors how your growth engine actually works.

 It turns hiring from an expense into a strategy.